Favourited 196 times

 Our minimum stay is usually 3 months, and we prefer volunteers who are at least 23 years or older (couples are welcome as well).
 The number of workers at the Resort varies throughout the year, usually there are at least 2 and up to 10, but you should be comfortable working and spending time on your own when coming to such a remote place.
 There is an amazing community of people in the area though, and anyone who stays a few weeks discovers that this is what makes this place truly special.

-We are always looking for skilled workers such as carpenter/plumber/electrician/mechanic, singles can be a bit easier to accommodate but we can usually accept couples too.
-We prefer stays of 2 months or more.
+We are always looking for skilled workers such as carpenter/plumber/electrician/mechanic, singles are sometimes a bit easier to accommodate but we usually accept couples too.

 DIY and building projects

 This is an amazing place to experience life in rural BC.
 Tweedsmuir Provincial Park and Bella Coola are close by and offer countless adventures on your days off.
 There is also lots of opportunities to broaden your skills, whether your are an ambitious construction helper or a skilled worker - we need help with all aspects of building (dry walling, plumbing, painting, etc.) and there is always something new to learn.